Kindred Build Guide by Glasletter

 Adds some sustain in lane, but the mobility is unnecessary.
 Your other keystones are generally better.
-Since Wolf's Frenzy now has a small heal attached to it with movement, you effectively have this keystone built in now; taking this in addition would simply be oppressive.
+Since Wolf's Frenzy now has a small heal attached to it with movement, you effectively have this keystone built in now; taking this in addition would simply be redundant.

 If you plan on building more lifesteal, Overheal can be a strong survival tool that can counteract Kindred's natural squishiness.
 It also works well with supports like Soraka and Sona.

 Triumph can help you more easily outplay after fights with multiple people inside Lamb's Respite.
 The added gold is a nice bonus as well.